LIUQyou/LIUQyou.github.io/will-clients-s-subscript-a-term-deposit.md

 ---
 layout: page
 title: Will clients subscript a term deposit ?
-subtitle: Predict if the client will subscribe a term deposit or not, using Machine Learning method
+subtitle: Using machine learning methods to predict whether a client will subscribe a term deposit or not
 ---

+## Table of Contents
+1. Introduction

+2. Datasets
-## Abstract
+## 1. Introduction

+Classic statistical models such as logistical regression are proven to perform poorly in predicting rare events like civil war onset.
+In the paper "Comparing Random Forest with Logistic Regression for Predicting Class-Imbalanced Civil War Onset Data", the author compared the performance of random forest with three versions of logistic regression of different features and hyperparameters.
+The results show that random forest outperforms all the logistic regression models in terms of prediction accuracy as well as casual processes iterpretation.
+Therefore, it is worthwhile to expand the research to other fields to see if random forest woulc also provide more accurate predictions than logistic regression in out-of-sample data, as shown in the paper.

-We propose to study the power of random forests in predicting rare events in another field.
-We will use a dataset recording direct marketing campaigns (bank term deposit) of a Portuguese banking institution.
-The subscriptions of the bank term deposit are based on phone calls, so this is a rare event.
-We plan to apply the random forest and logistic regression method to predict if a client will subscribe to a term deposit in the bank, and compare their predictive accuracies.
-Then, we will analyze the causal effects of the subscription of a term deposit from a bank.
-Finally, we could indicate which clients are more likely to subscribe to term deposits.
+For this purpose, we proposed an extension project analyzing the performance of random forest on predicting rare events in marketing field.
+Specifically, our task is to predict whether a client will subscribe a term deposit or not based on information of the client.
+To achieve this, we first collect dataset from direct marketing campaign of a bank institution in Portugues and preprocess it.
+Since the dataset is highly imbalanced, it can be viewed as a rare event.
+We then apply random forest and logistic regression to make predictions and compare the results of these two methods.
+Concretely, we would like to adress the following research questions:

-## Research questions
-Our job aims to solve the following question.
 1. What is the accuracy of random forests in predicting the rare event in a new field?

 2. Can random forests predict the subscriptions of the bank term deposit efficiently and generally?